vitaly/dotvim2/plugins/10-init/files/README.index.md

 directory content in git as well, so that after every upgrade or configuration change you can see the exact difference.

+### dein

+NeoBundle was replaced with dein.
+This time around it seems that this time around vim plugin managers are ten a penny.
+So I just went with [dein](https://github.com/Shougo/dein.vim), which is the replacement from the author of NeoBundle.
+NeoBundle was fast, Dein supposed to be faster still.

 ###  YouCompleteMe

+Another space that changed considerably is autocompletion.
 V1 used AutoComplPop for completion.
 V2 uses YouCompleteMe.

 It is a quite a bit more complex and not without its problems, but it seems to be **the** completion plugin to use at this time.